LeToNode/Play2.0-CN-doc/Scalacache.md

 # Caching

-a simple, in-memory cache with expiry support is provided by Play.
+a basic, in-memory cache with expiry support is provided by Play.

 _Note: By default, this implementation is used for Play's internal caching as well_